 1. Tumeric Milk

 Ayurvedic Expert, Dr. BN Sinha suggests that you should drink a glass of milk with 1/2 teaspoon of turmeric twice daily to clear your throat.
 Another home remedy for a stubborn cough is adding garlic to the above blend.
 Simply, boil a clove of garlic with milk and then add a pinch of turmeric to it.
-This drink helps in healing and soothing your throat.
+This drink is an ideal cough treatment because it helps in healing and soothing your throat.
 You can even add ginger instead of garlic, both work equally well.
 Gargle with turmeric water few times in a day to get relief from constant coughing.